isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 How the DHCPv4 Server Selects a Subnet for the Client
 =====================================================

-The DHCPv4 server differentiates between directly connected clients, clients trying to renew leases, and clients sending their messages through relays.
+The DHCPv4 server differentiates among directly connected clients, clients trying to renew leases, and clients sending their messages through relays.
 For directly connected clients, the server checks the configuration for the interface on which the message has been